Coarse Equivalences of Euclidean Buildings: Euclidean buildings

+We now consider the $p$-based Weyl chamber $c\subseteq A$ opposite $b$, and we choose $z_c\in[p,\zeta_c)$ similarly as before, with $d(p,\zeta_c)=c_s$.
+Then we find a $p$-based Weyl chamber $c'$ whose germ near $p$ is opposite to $b'$.
+These two Weyl chambers are contained in a unique affine apartment \cite[Prop.~1.12]{Par}, which is therefore $A'$.
+It follows that $p$ is contained in $A'$.
+Thus $B_r(y)\cap A\subseteq B_r(y)\cap A'$.
+The other inclusion follows by symmetry.

-Now we get back to Euclidean buildings.
-Each Weyl simplex in a Euclidean building $X$ comes with a preferred base point, the image $p=\phi(0)$ of the the origin under the corresponding chart $\phi:\RR^n\rTo X$.
-We call such a Weyl simplex \emph{$p$-based}. \begin{Num}\textbf{The residue at a point} Let $p$ be a point in $X$.
-Two $p$-based Weyl simplices $a,b$ have \emph{equal $p$-germs} if $B_r(p)\cap a=B_r(p)\cap b$ holds for some $r>0$.
-The corresponding equivalence classes form a spherical building $X_p$ which we call the \emph{residue} of $X$ at $p$; see \cite[1.6]{Par}.
-The Coxeter group of $X_p$ is $W$.
-We call $p$ \emph{thick} if the residue $X_p$ is thick.
-If $a\subseteq X$ is a Weyl simplex, then $\partial a$ has a unique representative which is a $p$-based Weyl simplex \cite[Cor.~1.9]{Par}.
-We thus obtain a nondegenerate simplicial epimorphism $\partial_{\A}X\rTo X_p$. and a canonical $1$-Lipschitz map $E\!B(\partial_{\A}X)\rTo X$.
-The latter map is surjective and maps the affine apartments of $E\!B(\partial_{\A}X)$ isometrically onto the affine apartments of $X$ containing $p$. \end{Num} We call an affine wall $M\subseteq X$ \emph{thick} if $M$ is the intersection of three affine apartments.
-We begin with a local thickness criterion for walls. \begin{Lem} Let $A\subseteq X$ be an affine apartment, let $p\in A$ and let $M\subseteq A$ be a wall containing $p$.
+\end{Prop} We call an affine wall $M\subseteq X$ \emph{thick} if $M$ is the intersection of three affine apartments.
+We have the following local thickness criterion for walls. \begin{Lem} Let $A\subseteq X$ be an affine apartment, let $p\in A$ and let $M\subseteq A$ be a wall containing $p$.
 Let $r\in X_p$ be a panel in the wall determined by $M$ in $X_p$.
 If $r$ is contained in three distinct chambers of $X_p$, then $M$ is thick.

 \proof Let $A_p$ denote the apartment induced by $A$ in $X_p$, let $s\in A_p$ be the panel opposite $r$ and let $a,b\in A_p$ be the two chambers containing $s$.
 We represent $a,b,r,s$ by $p$-based Weyl simplices in $A$.
 By assumption, there is a chamber containing $r$ which is opposite both to $a$ and to $b$.
 By \ref{ThicknessPullsBack} we can find a $p$-based Weyl chamber $c$ representing this chamber, such that $\partial c$ is adjacent to $\partial A$.
 Since the panel $\partial c\cap\partial A$ has a unique $p$-based representative, this representative is contained in $M$.
 It follows that $c\cap A\subseteq M$.
 Let $A'$ denote the affine apartment spanned by $c$ and $a$; see \cite[1.12]{Par}.
-Then $A\cap A'$ is a half space whose boundary is $M$ and therefore $M$ is thick.